Ada-Developers-Academy/core-pses/09/bst-height.md

 # Calculate BST Height

-## Given this problem prompt:
+## Problem

-Given classes `Tree` and `TreeNode` which respectively represent a binary search tree and a node in a binary search tree, implement a function, `height`, determining the height of the tree.
+Given classes `Tree` and `TreeNode` which represent a binary search tree and a node in a binary search tree, implement a function respectively, `height`, determining the height of the tree.
 The height of the tree is the *maximum* depth from the root node to a leaf node.

 The `height` function is a part of the `Tree` class and accepts one argument: `self`.
 This argument may be used to access the `root` of the binary search tree.